 January 1, April 25, June 2, June 29, August 15, December 25 and 26.
 Most grocery stores are also closed on Easter Sunday and Easter Monday.

-July is very interesting in Rome.
-Concerts, long summer evenings and numerous events make July in Rome particularly liveable and endearing.
+July is extremely interesting in Rome.
+Concerts, long summer evenings and numerous events make July in Rome particularly livable and lovable.
 Opening times of museums, events and concerts, here you… ►►►

 Pope Masses, Angelus Prayers and Audiences